IvayloDGeorgiev/Fenrix-Terraform-UI/docs/user-guide.md

 `terraform validate` diagnostics inline.
 Changes you make in Windows Explorer or another editor are detected and reconciled automatically, and every save is versioned so you can recover an earlier copy.

+Prefer a form over hand-editing tfvars?
+The **Variables** screen reads every `variable` declaration in the environment and gives you a typed control per variable (text, number, true/false, or raw HCL for lists/maps).
+Required variables are flagged, missing ones are highlighted, and sensitive values are masked.
+Saving writes the environment's `<environment>.tfvars` file through the same versioned, atomic path — each environment keeps its own values.

 ## 3 · Run Terraform

 From a project, use the **Terraform** screen for `init`, `format`, `validate`, and `version`, each as a typed